l0thar/bash-add-users/README.md

 # bash-add_users
-A script to add users and their SSH keys to a Linux system.
+A simple bash script to add users and their SSH keys to a Linux system.